-At Jenman we pride ourselves in assisting travellers to select the best tours and trips.
+At JENMAN we pride ourselves in assisting travellers to select the best tours and trips for a safari with an Ailment.
 Guests can have all sorts of requests from realistic to ridiculous, but our great sales consultants are prepared to handle just about anything.
-When it comes to individuals who are hesitant to travel because of an illness or condition, it’s especially important to have some necessary information ready to put their mind at ease.
 Please see below some advice regarding certain ailments that travellers may have concerns about.

 These days almost all properties are well equipped to deal with a wide variety of dietary requirements, from gluten-free to vegetarian.
 Even guests that have food allergies can easily be accommodated, as long as the properties are notified in advance.
 Food allergies and requirements are completely manageable in most of Southern Africa and especially in the private reserves of the Kruger National Park.
 If guests suffer from a very severe peanut allergy or celiac disease and would really feel more at ease being in charge of their own cooking then properties with self-catering in cities such as Cape Town or along the Garden Route are a great option.